-The Narragansett Bay Urban Waters Research Collaborative will empower partners to conduct research to understand ecosystem change in urban watersheds of the region with a secondary goal of improving freshwater and saltwater habitats in the urban waterways.
+The Narragansett Bay Urban Waters Research Collaborative will empower partners to conduct research to understand ecosystem change in coastal urban watersheds of the region with a secondary goal of improving freshwater and saltwater habitats in the urban waterways.
 This Collaborative will funnel cross-cutting ideas and expand partnerships to local experts to address key questions the areas need answered (Figure 2).